lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python_virtual_environments.md

 ```

 The [virtualenv](https://virtualenv.pypa.io/en/latest/) Python module (Python 3) provides support
-for creating virtual environments with their own sitedirectories, optionally isolated from system
+for creating virtual environments with their own site-directories, optionally isolated from system
 site directories.
 Each virtual environment has its own Python binary (which matches the version of
 the binary that was used to create this environment) and can have its own independent set of
 installed Python packages in its site directories.
 This allows you to manage separate package